 2. Ranking lists

 During the coordination phase, the universities prepare ranking lists.
-Universität Hamburg generally transfers its ranking lists to hochschulstart.de in the last week of january.
+Universität Hamburg generally transfers its ranking lists to hochschulstart.de in the third week of August.
 As soon as the ranking lists have been transferred to hochschulstart.de, you can view your position in the ranking list for the individual degree programs you have applied to on hochschulstart.de.

 Your rankings are fixed; a cut-off ranking is also determined based on the number of places that Universität Hamburg can award.
 This indicates the ranking up to which an offer can currently be made.
 While your rankings remain unchanged, the cut-off ranking for admission offers changes during the coordination phase.
 Because the cut-off ranking is continuously adjusted during this phase, your chances of admission cannot be reliably predicted from the ranking list—it only provides a rough estimate.